tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 of this hybrid encryption scheme.

 {{<note>}}
-I've been getting into the somewhat unorthodox libary based presentation of security games, as featured in [The Joy of Cryptography](https://joyofcryptography.com/), so I'm going to present things in this style.
+I've been getting into the somewhat unorthodox library based presentation of security games, as featured in [The Joy of Cryptography](https://joyofcryptography.com/), so I'm going to present things in this style.
 Feel free to skim over the security game aspects: they're secondary